zelleSteyn/guidance-for-building-a-real-time-bidder-for-advertising-on-aws/README.md

     3. Enter a name for the secret.
 This name is required in the cdk context file later on.
     4. Leave the rest as default and store the secret.

-7. Create two more secrets to store the your Docker login credentials (if you don't have an account, go create one for free at http://docker.com, go to Account Settings, and create a personal access token [shortcut](https://app.docker.com/settings/personal-access-tokens)).
-    1. Select `Store a new secret`, click `Other type of secret`, use the `plaintext` option.
-    2. Delete the json and write your docker username
-    3. Enter a name for the secret.
-This name is required in the cdk context file later on (the default is `docker-user`)
-    4. Leave the rest as default and store the secret.
-    5. Do the same to create a secret for your personal access token  (the default is `docker-token`)

 ### Service Limits

 Increase the following service limits via Service Quotas section in AWS Console.